scp756-221/course-site/docs/a7/page.md

 ## Introduction

-This assignment demonstrates the combined use of several distinct but related tools:
+This assignment demonstrates the combined use of adjacent but related tools/practices:

 * **Git branches**, which support development along multiple independent  paths by several developers;
 * **Static checking**, which ensures that a system's code conforms to syntax, style, and safety requirements;